 - Articulate the context of a historical event or action.

 A variety of standard assessment activities could be used at the end of this lesson, such as a multiple-choice or short-answer quiz; a brief paper; or class presentations.
+For a writing option, have students write an essay comparing the 1881 CRSA pamphlet and the 1941 pamphlet.
+They should substantiate a claim as to why it was more successful in 1941 than in 1881.
 More ambitious assessment activities could include a role-playing simulation, in which students adopted a variety of personas related to this topic (for example, members of the Civil-Service Reform Association, members of the Pennsylvania legislature, reporters, politicians, office-seekers, etc.) and held a debate or legislative hearing on proposals for civil service reform, or the class could produce a newspaper with articles and editorials about the history of civil service reform in Pennsylvania, “dated” when the comprehensive merit system bill was passed in 1941.

 This lesson plan was made possible by supporters of the Preserving the Legacy of Richardson Dilworth project.